AdalynBlack/KinectToVRShadowClient/README.md

 ## Deploy
 Grab all needed files from your current KinectToVR installation folder.<br>
 This also applies to OpenVR driver folders structure and files.

+## This Branch
+This is a fork of the original [KinectToVR project] (https://github.com/KinectToVR/KinectToVR), designed to allow for a LAN connection between this client and the [corresponding server] (https://github.com/TonyGamer/KinectToVRShadowServer).<br>
+The program is quite finicky to set up and has quite a few issues which I might fix in the future. <br>
+**Only the Kinect V1 (Kinect 360) sensor is compatible with this project at the moment**

+## First time setup
+- Set up the ZeroTierOne on both your local Windows machine and on the Shadow PC.
+You will want to note the IP address for the Shadow PC when you do this.
+- Install the server on the Shadow PC (This is the client, the repo for the server is linked above)
+- Install the client on your local machine

+## Installing the client
+- Download the zip found in the releases section of this repository
+- Unzip the file to a directory of your choosing

+## Use
+- Launch SteamVR on Shadow and connect your headset
+- Launch the KinectToVR server (KinectV1Process.exe on Shadow)
+- Launch the KinectToVR client (KinectV1Process.exe on your local machine)
+- Type in the IP for Shadow into the command prompt that launches and press enter

+If all has gone well, the GUI on the KinectToVR server should appear, at which point it should, for the most part, behave like a normal instance of KinectToVR
+If this is not the case, you will need to restart the server and try again

+## Notes
+- I highly recommend putting Virtual Desktop on both your local machine **and** Shadow.
+This makes the initial setup process much easier in my opinion
+- If the KinectToVR Server stops responding, you will need to restart the server and reconnect to it manually on the KinectToVR client
+- If the hip lagging behind bothers you, I recommend setting up owoTrack.
+The tracking quality from it is much better than the Kinect, and it helps mask the latency from the Kinect
+- Some times the tracking will stop working altogether when you leave sight of the Kinect for an extended period of time.
+If this happens then you must restart both the Server and Client processes
+- There is a noticable amount of latency, but from what I can tell it is mostly from the Kinect sensor itself, not the networking aspect added by this program

+If you have any issues with this program, feel free to create an issue on the repository and/or send me a message on Discord at TonyGamer#7947